Best time to see: all year

 Often picks its way daintily through waterside vegetation, eating plants, invertebrates and amphibians

-When startled, flies off weakly with legs trailing
+When startled, flies off weakly with legs trailing; alarm and territorial call is a pig-like squeal

 Lifecycle